Beyond Prompts: Unconditional 3D Inversion for Out-of-Distribution Shapes: Experiments

 \subsection{Text-Guided Editing Evaluation}

-We now evaluate editing capabilities by creating edit prompts $\mathcal{P}_{edit}$ that modify appearance while preserving the original pose and structure. \paragraph{\textbf{Baselines.}}

-We compare our approach against the native editing procedure of TRELLIS~\cite{xiang2024structured} and the text-based pipeline of VoxHammer~\cite{li2025voxhammer}.
-While the original TRELLIS framework proposes an editing method that retains coarse structures and re-runs only the second-stage model ($\mathcal{G}_L$) for refinement, this approach primarily modifies texture and yields negligible geometric updates (Fig.~\ref{fig:compare_trellis_voxhammer}).
-In contrast, we observe significant failure modes when applying VoxHammer to shapes from the DT4D dataset.
-In 67\% of DT4D test cases, the method suffers from latent value explosion due to inversion drift, rendering the shapes un-decodable by the VAE.
-Furthermore, even in successful cases, VoxHammer requires manual 3D masking and produces many implausible shapes; its sensitivity to these masks makes it difficult to modify an entire subject while strictly maintaining the original pose.
+We now evaluate editing capabilities by creating edit prompts $\mathcal{P}_{edit}$ that modify appearance while preserving the original pose and structure. \paragraph{\textbf{Baselines.}} We compare our approach against the native editing procedure of TRELLIS \cite{xiang2024structured}, the text-based pipeline of VoxHammer \cite{li2025voxhammer}, and two image-prior baselines: Vox-E \cite{sella2023voxetextguidedvoxelediting} and Instant3DiT \cite{barda2024instant3ditmultiviewinpaintingfast} (visual comparisons in Supp.
+Fig. 7.
+We exclude full-scene editing methods to ensure a fair, direct quantitative comparison with our mesh-based object editing.
+Additionally, TRELLIS' native editing retains coarse structures by re-running only its second-stage model ($\mathcal{G}_L$); however, it primarily modifies texture with negligible geometric updates (Fig.~\ref{fig:compare_trellis_voxhammer}).
+Furthermore, VoxHammer fails on 67\% of DT4D dataset samples due to inversion drift causing latent value explosion (rendering shapes undecodable by the VAE).
+Even when successful, VoxHammer requires manual 3D masking, frequently produces implausible geometry, and struggles to modify subjects while preserving their original pose.